zBreeez3y/Workout-Vid-Selector/README.md

 ## Usage
     python3 workoutvidselector.py <To Address> <From Address>
+- The From address will need to be the gmail account you used to set up the OAuth Client ID
-**Note:** While this script can be ran on a single run basis, I intended for it to be ran as a scheduled task/cron job on either Windows/Linux respectively and would recommend such for implementation.
+ - **Note:** While this script can be ran on a single run basis, I intended for it to be ran as a scheduled task/cron job on either Windows/Linux respectively and would recommend such for implementation.
 Set this up however you feel is best.
 ## Dependencies
   - simplegmail
     - Linux